 - Men will rape 1 in 4 women and 1 in 33 men

-- A man or woman will hurt his/her partner in 1 in 4 LGBTQI+ relationships
+- An individual will hurt their partner in 1 in 4 LGBTQI+ relationships